DictumMortuum/rpg/content/bitd/ditd/playbooks/gangrel.md

 # gangrel

-Loners and wanderers comfortable away from the city, the bestial Outlanders avoid getting embroiled in Kindred politics
+Loners and wanderers comfortable away from the city, the bestial outlanders avoid getting embroiled in kindred politics

 ## attributes